 Finom's AI team understood this pressure acutely.
 They were scaling across two parallel tracks: internal agents automating operational processes like risk engines and HR workflows, and user-facing products that would fundamentally change how customers interact with their finances.
 Both required deep observability into how agents behaved in practice—and a level of confidence in that behavior that casual testing couldn't provide.

-As Igor explains, "As agents become more complex, it's hard to understand what they actually can do and what they can't.
-Observability helps us developers understand what the agent actually does, how it works internally, what latencies it has, what problems it has.
-We see where it fails—and we can fix it."
+As Igor Kolodkin, Head of AI Quality at Finom, explains, "As agents become more complex, it's hard to understand what they do, how, and why.
+Observability lets us see how the agent works internally—latencies, failure patterns, edge cases.
+We see where it fails, and we can fix it."

 The team knew that evaluation had to come first—not as an afterthought, but as the foundation for every agent they shipped.
 The question was whether their existing tooling could keep pace.